 Non-Credit Course Development proposals should include:

-- A tentative schedule, including the number of hours of instruction.
-Proposals may be for a short talk, a lecture series, a complete class or a series of classes
+- Tentative preliminary course details, such as a starting date, anticipated course size, and the number of hours of instruction.
+Proposals may be for a short talk, a lecture series, a complete course, or a series of classes.

-- Development of ‘soft’ skills, such as teamwork or critical thinking, that would apply to many occupations
+- Development of ‘soft’ skills such as teamwork or critical thinking that apply to many occupations.

 - Communicating innovative solutions and applications for specified measurable outcomes

-- Instruction aimed at the ability of our community members to be competitive in the workforce or in their respective fields
+- Instruction aimed at the ability of our community members to be competitive in the workforce or their respective fields.

 - Application of proven strategies or unique solutions to a well-defined problem